::p_load(sf, sfdep, tmap, tidyverse) pacman

 Question: What statistical observations can you draw from the LISA map above?

-The analysis consists of three steps:
+The analysis consists of four steps:

 - Deriving spatial weight matrix